-Consequently, the increase in polarity has pushed the demand for SD2Vita adapters which directly dictates an increase in their production.
+Consequently, the increase in polarity has pushed the demand for SD2Vita adapters which directly dictates their production.
 Moreover, when the output of particular PCBs increases, it then becomes of interest to PCB engineers.

-While doing a short online review, I did notice a few compelling reasons that back this popularity of SD2Vita.
-The three principal reasons that make most gamers to love SD2Vita include:
+While doing a short online review, I noticed a few compelling reasons that back this popularity of SD2Vita.
+The three principal reasons that make most gamers love SD2Vita include:

 1.2.1 More Storage space

-SD2Vita adapters allow players to make use of their own ordinary micro SD cards as opposed to Sony’s proprietary PS Vita micro SD.
+SD2Vita adapters allow players to use their own ordinary micro SD cards instead of Sony’s proprietary PS Vita micro SD.

 At the moment, these adapters support up to 256 GB of storage space.
 Because of this, gamers can quickly increase their storage space by buying standard Micro SD cards with more storage capacity.